a16bitsysop/docker-postfix-redis/README.md

 [![](https://images.microbadger.com/badges/version/a16bitsysop/postfix-redis.svg)](https://microbadger.com/images/a16bitsysop/postfix-redis "Get your own version badge on microbadger.com")
 [![](https://images.microbadger.com/badges/commit/a16bitsysop/postfix-redis.svg)](https://microbadger.com/images/a16bitsysop/postfix-redis "Get your own commit badge on microbadger.com")

+Compiles postfix-redis (and postfix) during container creation for easy development and testing.

 It uses inet lmtp with ssl and auth, for communicating with dovecot instead of sockets as running inside docker network so less dependencies.

 ## Postscreen